spacotto/grimoire/python/chapters/chapter034.md

     def create_checkbox(self) -> Checkbox: ...
 ```

+>[!TIP]
-Use Factory Method when variation involves a single product type.
+>Use Factory Method when variation involves a single product type.
 Use Abstract Factory when variation involves a whole family.

----

 ## Defining Abstract Factory Interfaces